Artem9999999999999999999999/AbScan/README.md

 data/freq_aa_in_canonical_form/ - here is a json file with all amino acid frequencies for different families and positions

-/The file "sabdab_summary_all_tsv" from the database "sabdab" contains the latest information for March 6th.
+The file "sabdab_summary_all_tsv" from the database "sabdab" contains the latest information for March 6th.
 The file sabdab_data_pdb_id.csv was obtained by removing all columns except pdb_id and heavy and light chain information from "sabdab_summary_all_tsv", then converted to CSV.
 Detailed information about the "sabdab_summary_all_tsv" structure can be found at https://opig.stats.ox.ac.uk/webapps/newsabdab/sabdab/about/.

 get_data_for_research/ - folder with data extraction code: sabdab(scv) => fasta => json | txt

 ## AbScan

-/src - this scripts allows you to get information about the canonical form and frequency of amino acids present in antibodies.
-For this, files with data on the frequency of amino acids in canonical forms are used (AbScan/median_and_frequency_data) and the local version of SCALOP, which must be installed on the computer and added to the PATH variable.
+src/ - this scripts allows you to get information about the canonical form and frequency of amino acids present in antibodies.
+For this, files with data on the frequency of amino acids in canonical forms are used (data_abscan/) and the local version of SCALOP, which must be installed on the computer and added to the PATH variable.

+The file abscan_run.py is used to run the script.
 ```
 usage: abscan_run.py [-h] [-s SEQUENCE] [-c CDR] [-n NUMBER] [-f FAMILY] [-m]
                  [-o OUTPUT]